JoshuaTatterton/Project_Pixel/README.md

 #### Current Version

-The current version is very basic and allows you so simply paint black onto the background and can be found [here](https://powerful-caverns-70125.herokuapp.com).
+The current version is basic and allows you to paint onto the background with various colours.
+[The website can be found here](https://powerful-caverns-70125.herokuapp.com).

 #### Technologies Used